Turbo reevii

-Turbo reevei, common name the Reeve's turban, is a species of sea snail, marine gastropod mollusk in the family Turbinidae.
+Turbo reevii, Reeve's turban, is a species of sea snail, a marine gastropod mollusk, in the family Turbinidae.

 Description

 The length of the shell varies between 32 mm and 100 mm.
 The color pattern of the shell is deep or reddish brown, clouded and minutely flecked with white.
 The peristome is white.
 The columella contains a heavy callus.
 It differs from Turbo petholatus in the more obscure, marbled color pattern.

 Distribution

 This marine species occurs in the Indian Ocean off the Mascarene Basin; off the Philippines, Indonesia, Japan and Vietnam; in the South China Sea.